JuliaLang/julia/doc/manual/dates.rst

 that months are 1-indexed (the first month is assigned 1), unlike hours, minutes, seconds, and milliseconds (the first of which are assigned 0).

-This means that rounding seconds, minutes, hours, or years (because the ISO 8601 specification includes a year zero) to an even multiple will result in that field having an even value, while rounding to an even multiple of months will result in that field having an odd value.
+This means that rounding a :class:`DateTime` to an even multiple of seconds, minutes, hours, or years (because the ISO 8601 specification includes a year zero) will result in a :class:`DateTime` with an even value in that field, while rounding a :class:`DateTime` to an even multiple of months will result in the months field having an odd value.
 Because both months and years may contain an irregular number of days, whether rounding to an even number of days will result in an even value in the days field is uncertain.

 See the `API reference <http://docs.julialang.org/en/latest/stdlib/dates/>`_ for additional information on methods exported from the :mod:`Dates` module.